My Controversy with Calvin

 Understanding what they knew,

-We’ll find what they did, that we’ll do
+We’ll find that what they did, we’ll do

 When righteous Moses, godly Paul,